OpaceDigitalAgency/stories/GITHUB_DEPLOY.md

 1. You push changes to GitHub
 2. GitHub Actions automatically runs the deployment workflow
-3. Your changes are deployed to cPanel via FTP
+3. Your changes are deployed to cPanel via FTPS (secure FTP)
 4. Netlify automatically deploys frontend changes

 ## Understanding the File Structure